Dr Kirsten JenkinsTitle

-My initial teaching responsibilities at undergraduate level are to co-convene the Science, Nature and Environment first year course and to co-convene the third year Energy Policy and Sustainability course.
+My initial teaching responsibilities at undergraduate level are to convene the Science, Nature and Environment first year course and to co-convene the third year Energy Policy and Sustainability course.

-I am interested in supervising PhD applicants on topics related to energy justice, energy policy and energy transitions, especially from a STIS (Science, Technology and Innovation Studies) analytical perspective.
+I am interested in supervising PhD applicants on topics related to energy justice, the Just Transition, energy policy and energy transitions, especially from a STIS (Science, Technology and Innovation Studies) analytical perspective.

 Find out more about the programmes that I am involved with:

 Current PhD Students

 - Adolfo Mejia-Montero, Ph.D. candidate.
 'Energy justice and utility-scale wind power in the Isthmus: Context, Resistance and Identity'.
 (Second Supervisor)

 - Rebecca Grant, Ph.D. candidate.
 ‘The geographies of energy justice: assessing the implications of social update in Kenya’.
 ESRC 1+3 Studentship (Second Supervisor)

 - Alice Owen, Ph.D. candidate.
 ‘Drilling through the anthropocene: fracking, land and expertise in contemporary Britain’.
 Women’s environmental Global Organisation for community wellbeing (WeGO-ETN), Horizon 2020 consortium (External Supervisor for University of Brighton)